 Updated July 9, 2020: Added Dr. STONE Season 2 anime character designs scan from Weekly Shonen Jump.

 This article provides everything that is known about Dr. STONE Season 2 (Dr. STONE: Stone Wars) and all related news.
 As such, this article will be updated over time with news, rumors, and analysis.
 Meanwhile, let’s delve down into what is known for certain.

 The Dr. STONE manga by writer Riichiro Inagaki (Eyeshield 21) and illustrator Boichi (Sun-Ken Rock).
 Artist-writer duos have become increasingly more common in Weekly Shonen Jump, but it’s still interesting how the two creators work together.

 Boichi-San does not speak Japanese natively since he’s Korean and yet he decided to become a “foreign mangaka who can’t speak Japanese but a mangaka able to draw a manga that Japanese readers want to read.”

 In spite of this language barrier, they manage to cooperate together while working in separate places.
 They rarely meet in person.
 Instead, they rely on faxing and online messages.

 The manga debuted in March 2017 in Weekly Shonen Jump, which gives you an idea of how quickly the anime adaptation was greenlit for production since anime projects typically are scheduled years in advance.

 New chapters are published weekly and the series is already up to Volume 16 as of July 3, 2020.
 Historically, a new volume is released every February, April, July, September, and December.
-Therefore, Dr. STONE Volume 17 should come out in September 2020, Volume 18 in December 2020, and so on.
+Therefore, Dr. STONE Volume 17 should come out on September 4, 2020, Volume 18 in December 2020, and so on.